The Marvelous Land Of Oz

 approval.

-make your choice," Glinda said to old Mombi, "between death if you
+may make your choice," Glinda said to old Mombi, "between

 remain